icinganalysis/icinganalysis.github.io/content/Fraser Note On Flight Testing.md

 ![Figure 2.
 Basic Distribution Diagram.
 Proposed maximum average water content for a given extent of icing.
 "E" is extent of icing, miles.](/images%2FFraser%20Flight%2FFig2.jpg)

+Here is a case were the figure does not appear to match the text.
+The figure is E (extent of icing - miles) vs. m (liquid water conyent), while the text describes E in the text is water catch efficiency.

+Perhaps something like Figure 3 (below) is what was intended.

 >If, on the other hand, it is not necessary to meet specific requirements, but to determine the degree of protection, then the flow curves are shown on an m-theta scatterplot of all the relevant